atakanaltok/awesome-useful-websites/README.md

 * https://www.urlvoid.com/ - Website Reputation/Safety Checker.
 This service helps you detect potentially malicious websites
 * https://www.similarsites.com/ - Find similar websites and learn about its statistics
 * https://www.locabrowser.com/ - How is your website looks like from a different country?
 Test geo-targeted website from different locations in real time
+* https://statusvista.com/ - An all-in-one status page of the systems your product depends on